-The level of co-operation the Office expects to receive from government officials and appointed auditors when it does its work
+The level of cooperation the Office expects to receive from government officials and appointed auditors when it does its work

-The Office receives, and expects to continue to receive, good co-operation from government officials and appointed auditors even in the face of the COVID-19 pandemic.
-It recognizes, in some cases, working remotely has caused some delays in the receipt of information where information is not electronic.
-It notes parties are making best efforts in these circumstances.
+The Office receives, and expects to continue to receive, good cooperation from government officials and appointed auditors.
+It recognizes, in some cases, staff turnover and recruiting challenges at government agencies has impacted the receipt of information for audits.
+It notes parties are making best efforts in these circumstances, but audits do take longer if financial information presented for audit is not accurate and timely.